-At the Paralympic Games, the only Equestrian discipline is Dressage.
-Although there are records of people training horses for war centuries before Christ and the sport has been part of the Olympic programme since the 1910s, the competition for people with disabilities is relatively recent.
+At the Paralympic Games, the only equestrian discipline is dressage.
+Although there are records of people training horses for war several centuries BC and the sport has been part of the Olympic programme since the 1910s, the competition for people with disabilities is relatively recent.

 Depending on how participants are classified, they will perform different dressage routines with their horse.
-At grade III, they walk, trot and gallop, for example.
-During competitions, men and women horse-riders compete together without gender distinctions.
+At grade III, for example, they walk, trot and gallop.
+During competitions, male and female riders compete together without gender distinctions.
 Another characteristic of the sport is that not only do the riders receive medals, but also the horses.

 Whether in individual or team competitions – the latter with three or four riders per team, one of whom must belong to grade I or II – competitors must execute three routines, including one in freestyle (in which athletes perform their movements to music), demonstrating their horsemanship.
 Performance is assessed by a jury, and the rider and horse with the best score win.